 2/1.7/2 Background

-[Text of the background, not more than half a page of text to provide general information in a concise manner, in order to describe the rationale of the agenda items (or issue(s))].

 WRC-27 agenda item 1.7 focuses on the identification of additional frequency bands for the terrestrial component of International Mobile Telecommunications (IMT), as outlined in Resolution 265 (WRC-23).
 It calls for studies addressing technical, operational, and regulatory considerations in the frequency bands 4 400-4 800 MHz, 7 125-8 400 MHz, and 14.8-15.35 GHz.
 These studies aim to support the growing demand for IMT, particularly in the context of IMT-2030, which emphasizes ultra-low latency and high-data-rate applications.

 IMT-2030 requires harmonized spectrum allocations to enable global roaming and economies of scale.
 As the demand for IMT services grows, contiguous spectrum blocks become essential for supporting emerging applications.
 The studies would also evaluate sharing and compatibility to ensure IMT’s deployment does not interfere with existing primary services, including those in international waters and airspace, and to protect adjacent bands without adding regulatory burdens.